hashicorp/nomad/website/source/guides/node-draining.html.md

 drained.
 In pathological cases this could repeat on each node to be drained and cause allocations to be rescheduled repeatedly.

-As of Nomad 0.8 an operator can avoid this churn by marking node ineligible for scheduling before draining them using the [`nomad node eligibility`][eligibility] command:
+As of Nomad 0.8 an operator can avoid this churn by marking nodes ineligible for scheduling before draining them using the [`nomad node eligibility`][eligibility] command:

 ```text